-Over 120 Cities across Europe and beyond (Australia, Japan, Mexico, Canada, Morocco and Israel) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
+Over 130 Cities across Europe and beyond (Australia, Canada, Israel, Japan, Mexico, Morocco and the United States) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
 Cities participating in the Intercultural cities programme enjoy the advice of leading international experts and privileged access to the Intercultural cities tools, and engage in intensive exchanges with other cities through thematic events and study visits.
 Member cities benefit from the international exposure and credibility of the Council of Europe.

-The Intercultural cities network is suitable for cities of at least 30 000 inhabitants with a significant level of diversity, whose leadership is strongly committed to making diversity an advantage in city-making and who are ready to invest political capital, time and resources in the programme.
+The Intercultural cities network, one of the main tools of the ICC programme, is most suitable for cities of at least 30 000 inhabitants with a significant level of diversity (but smaller cities may be admitted too), whose leadership is strongly committed to making diversity an advantage in city-making and who are ready to invest political capital, time and resources in the programme.

 How to join the network

-- An expert visit takes place (1 expert, 1 Council of Europe representative) to meet city officials and a wide range of local stakeholders in order to confirm INDEX results and make an in-depth “diagnosis" of the city’s achievements and needs in relation to intercultural policies and governance.
+Besides, an expert visit takes place (at least 1 expert and a Council of Europe representative) to meet city officials and a wide range of local stakeholders in order to confirm INDEX results and make an in-depth “diagnosis" of the city’s achievements and needs in relation to intercultural policies and governance.
 The visit results in a report (intercultural profile) which is the basis of subsequent work with the city.